C-Loftus/Princeton-Thesis/doc/proposals/written_project_proposal.md

 - Generalizable across machine learning tasks
 - Easy to use and self host

+There will be a series of challenging research questions in this project.
+For instance,

+- How do we optimize training large audio models on embedded devices like low spec smartphones?
+- How do we conserve battery and develop federated learning systems that are fault tolerant?
+- How can we incentivise and encourage those without a high tech background to participate in this type of data sharing?

 While I'm specifically interested in the application of this project on ML-related voice-controlled disability software these tools will generalize to any special ML tasks.

+During my project I plan to implement a series of deliverables

+- A central server that can be easily self hosted
+- A client application that can be ran on low spec devices like Linux mobile phones
+- A web interface for the central server that can be used to monitor training and connected devices